Rockyraven/flytbase-assign/README.md

 - A server to manage user, drone, mission, and site data.
 - User Authentication:
   - Users can log in to the service to fetch their relevant information.
+  - JWT (JSON Web Token) for authentication.
+  - Bcrypt for password encryption.
 - Site Management:
   - Users can add/update/delete sites in their account.
 - Drone Management: